tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 I want to provide an example with a realistic application as a foundation.
 It has potential to be used for something useful, but keep in mind, this example is just a basic script runner and is not secure.

-{{ image(path="images/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020/multi_server.png", width=640, caption="This configuration is possible but out of scope") }}
+{{ image(path="images/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020/multi_server.png", width=640, caption="This configuration is possible but out of scope", alt="A more complex diagram to illustrate how the user, client, server interaction scales.
+One user, one client, many servers.") }}

 One could run multiple instances of this server on multiple hosts and use the client to run shell commands on each of them similar to continuous integration tools like jenkins, puppet, or ansible.
 (Hot take: CI is just fancy shell scripting anyway)